eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Build-cxx-app/building-the-dds-cxx-hello-world-example-on-linux-and-macos.md

 $ cmake –-build .
 ```

-The _DDS-CXX Hello World_ example application can now be found in the helloworld/builddirectory, use the method in [Test your CXX installation](InstallCycloneDDS-CXX/test-your-cxx-installation-for-native-installation.html) to check if the application runs successfully.
+The _DDS-CXX Hello World_ example application can now be found in the `helloworld/build` directory, use the method in [Test your CXX installation](InstallCycloneDDS-CXX/test-your-cxx-installation-for-native-installation.html) to check if the application runs successfully.